-If you need priority processing, call the Australian Passport Information Service on 131 232 to make an appointment to lodge the application.
+If you need priority processing, call our helpline on 131 232 to make an appointment to lodge the application.

 Browse this website for more detailed information.

-Call the Australian Passport Information Service (APIS) helpline on 131 232 to talk to an expert.
+Call our helpline on 131 232 to talk to an expert.

 Check Australia Post's website for information about passport agencies where you can collect paper forms, lodge applications and pay fees.